ilijad/ilijad.github.io/index.md

 ## Research

-Here are the 5 papers I have publihsed in pursuit of my doctorate.
+Here are the 5 papers I have published in pursuit of my doctorate.
 You can click on the links to get a detailed description of the research.

 * [One-net: Convolutional color constancy simplified](./one_net.html)